7 Ways on How To Assert Dominance Over A Cat

 In a multiple cat household, some cats will try to impose their dominance over other felines.
 This happens a lot when the other cat is a newcomer.
 The resident feline feels like his territory is threatened.
 The kitty will hiss, growl, and attack the other cat to drive it away to defend.
 Please read here why does my cat bite my other cat neck

 When it comes to cats, dominance is a fleeting thing.
 If you want to raise a discipline feline that respects you, it’s important to set the rules and stick to them.
 This also takes a lot of patience.
-The following tips may help you:
+The following tips may teach you how to assert dominance over a cat:

 1. Positive reinforcement is the key